-- ▶ The front wheel leaves the ground. - You turn the wheel while the motorcycle is upright on the stand.
+- ► The front wheel leaves the ground. - ► You turn the wheel while the motorcycle is upright on the stand.

 This is normal.
-To operate the system again, turn the ignition switch off, then on again.
+To operate the system again, turn the ignition switch to the OFF position, then to the ON position again.

-If the "-" indicator is blinking in the gear position window while riding: <> P. 107
+If the "-" indicator is blinking in the gear position window while riding: <>P.111